 What Dreaming Does

-- Knowledge updates: When the same fact has changed over time (e.g., “works at Company A” followed later by “works at Company B”), it deletes the outdated conclusion and creates a new one reflecting the current state.
+The deduction specialist performs logical inference over existing conclusions.
+It autonomously explores the observation space and looks for:- Knowledge updates: When the same fact has changed over time (e.g., “works at Company A” followed later by “works at Company B”), it deletes the outdated conclusion and creates a new one reflecting the current state.

 - Logical implications: Conclusions that follow necessarily from existing premises but weren’t captured during real-time processing.